CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_3.rst

        Which of the following statements are true about algorithms?

-         | I. If an algorithm runs in reasonable time, the number of steps the algorithm takes is a polynomial function (constant, linear, square, etc.) of the size of the input.
+         | I. If an algorithm runs in reasonable time, the number of steps the algorithm takes is a polynomial function (constant, linear, squared, etc.) of the size of the input.
          | II.
 All problems can be solved using an algorithm that runs in reasonable time.
          | III.
 If a problem cannot be solved in reasonable time, a heuristic approach is helpful to solve the problem.